fabiog1901/cdsw-install/README.md

 ### STEPS TO CREATE CDSW DEPLOYMENT

 The current Azure Marketplace deployment of Cloudera Director installs version 2.8.
 This version can install CDH 5 but it cannot install CDH 6.
-So you must first uninstall Director 2.8, delete the yum repo, download the new repo and install Director 6.1.
+So you must first uninstall Director 2.8, delete the yum repo and config files, download the new repo and install Director 6.1.

 SSH into the Director VM using the Username and Password.
-Install few utils and copy this repo:

 ```
 $ sudo su